Logan-Lin/SortMarkdown/README.md

 This program can sort these vocabularies based on its headers (start with `###`)

 You can use command line argument to indicate input and output file name.
+Standard format is like:

+    python SortMarkdown.py <input_filename> <output_filename>

+Default input filename is 'input', and out filename is 'output'.